Prior to Oracle9i, the only

 access illustration

-algorithm did not limit the scope of the row
+did not limit the scope of the row retrieval,

-the response time to produce the first N rows of
+to produce the first N rows of query results.

-query results.
-Starting in Oracle9i, we see the
+Starting in Oracle9i, we see the introduction of

 - FIRST_ROWS_1